shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 #### A little story on the importance of communication

 To  to drive home my point on the importance of communication, here's a little story.
 I had a project partner on a research project we had agreed to work on.
 They had most likely over-committed themselves to this work, and likely did not have the time and bandwidth to carry through with it.

 What would you do in such a situation?

 If I recollect my younger self, I would ghost on me.
-That is, I would go into a shell and would not want to go through having this uncomfortable conversation of This is exactly what happened - they soon stopped responding to emails a couple of weeks into our project.
+That is, I would go into a shell and would not have wanted to go through having this uncomfortable conversation about my lapse in estimating my work load.

+This is exactly what happened - they soon stopped responding to emails a couple of weeks into our project.

 A consequence of this is you're probably messing up a working relationship which could've matured and led to subsequent fruitful collaborations.
 But what's worse is you have derailed an existing plan of action for a project.
 By not communicating clearly, you have put the onus of figuring out whether you would be involved or not on me.
 And that's unfair to everyone else involved.

 Once the project had ended, I had a conversation with them explaining the situation.
 I reproduce here the email I wrote to them before having this face to face meeting, to ensure we discussed these points.
 The purpose of reproducing it here is to share with you how I think about this situation.

 ---
 Subject: Feedback on our project